MicrosoftDocs/sql-docs/docs/data-quality-services/data-profiling-and-notifications-in-dqs.md

 ### Activity Context

 Profiling is always in the context of the specific activity that you are performing.
-You can click the profiling tab in a screen to display profiling data, without leaving the stage of the activity that you are performing.
+You can click the profiling tab in a screen to display profiling data.
+This click does not take you away from the stage of the activity that you are performing.
 The profiling table is populated in real time as the process is performed.
-This prompt population enables you to assess data quality tasks as you are performing them.
+Therefore you can assess data quality tasks as you are performing them.

 You can determine whether source data is better after cleansing or de-duplication, and by how much.

 ### Profiling is Based on Counts